luminati-io/Captcha-solver/README.md

 ## **Automatic CAPTCHA Solving**

 Use the `Captcha.solve` command to detect and resolve CAPTCHAs automatically.
+You can view the Python version [here](https://docs.brightdata.com/scraping-automation/scraping-browser/cdp-functions/custom#captcha-solver).

 ### Command Overview